Qlinak/ClientSideImageCompression/README.md

 The major client side compression solution involves [UPNG.js](https://github.com/photopea/UPNG.js) and/or [ngx-image-compress](https://www.npmjs.com/package/ngx-image-compress).
 However, UPNG.js requires the input image to be of RGBA format, otherwise manual conversion to RGBA format is required, resulting in a slower overall compression speed. ngx-image-compress, on the other hand, is quite fast and convienient, as it handles the file upload part automatically.
 However, it only supports jpeg format.
 Trying with .png format will result in a even larger file.
 Hence, in some scenario where color retaintion/image quality is not a serious concern (as long as the image is readable), I planned to examine a native typescript solution to a speedy client side image compression solution.

 ## Core method in utils.ts
 The project does not rely on any third party library, it uses the `HTMLCanvasElement.toBlob()` method as the engine for compression.
+Just directly invoke the below method in your application.
 ```
 /**
  * @param {Object}  file source file